 Rewards Details: Cardholders earn two points per dollar spent online and in stores at Nordstrom, Nordstrom Rack, HauteLook and Trunk Club (2,000 points equals a $20 Nordstrom note).
 You’ll also get 24/7 Nordstrom customer service and a suite of cardholder benefits, including alteration reimbursements, personal triple points days and early access to anniversary sales.
 Perks vary depending on how much you spend (more on that in a minute).

-Signup Bonus: You’ll also get a $40 Nordstrom Note if you spend $100 at those retailers the day you’re approved.
+Signup Bonus: You’ll also get a $40 Nordstrom Note when you make any purchase at Nordstrom on your new card the day you’re approved.

 Annual Fee: $0